cognominal/svelte-wasm-polyforms/README.md

 into a rectangle.
 For people to manually solve the 3x20, 4x15, 5x12, 6x10 tiling problems.

+As usual I have gone sideways.
+I have written a [note](implementation.README.md) on implementing more than pentominos.

 To see how to install [sveltekit-README.md](./sveltekit-README.md)

 implementation details: